-I took my kids to Archie McPhee’s in Seattle.
+As a side note, I took my kids to Archie McPhee’s in Seattle.
 It’s probably one of the most bizzaro places I’ve ever been to.
 I love it.
 It’s full of so much, um, stuff.
 I mean weird stuff.
 Stuff like wasabi gum, bacon tuxedos, hundreds of snowglobes, underpants for squirrels (yes, you read that correctly) and gummy bacon.
-Funny, when I saw the gummy bacon, I knew exactly what to do with it.
-I was given Betty Crocker’s Big Book of Cupcakes and loved their egg cupcakes – so I knew I had to make them to go along with the gummy bacon.

 Made from mini donuts

 Inspired by Betty Crocker’s Big Book of Cupcakes

 Sweet Sponge Sombraros

 Twinkies & Spongecups make super sweet sombreros!